Has Anxiety Overtaken Your Life?

 It’s great to have people to talk to when we are stressed, and sometimes our loved ones give great advice.
 But, there is a huge benefit to really understanding your anxiety disorder, rather than simply being comforted in the moment.
 And, some of the people you confide in may be too close to the situation to remain objective.
 Many clients start to feel guilty about placing a burden on their friends and family, which can cause more anxiety.

-How will I make time for anxiety treatment?
+How will I make time for treatment or coaching?

 We have very flexible office hours.
 We see clients during lunch hours and evenings, with appointment times that start as late as 8 p.m.
 We will help you find a way to fit a 45–50 minute appointment into your schedule once a week.
 We are located in Center City, which is close to both the university and the professional district.